seng438-winter-2022/seng438-a3-group26/Assignment3-Report.md

 ![](media/branchcover.PNG)

-_Figure 5.4 - Branch coverage metric for all methods in Range and DataUtilites_
+_Figure 5.5 - Branch coverage metric for all methods in Range and DataUtilites_

 ![](media/methodcover.PNG)

-_Figure 5.4 - Method coverage metric for all methods in Range and DataUtilites_
+_Figure 5.6 - Method coverage metric for all methods in Range and DataUtilites_

+### Analysis of Coverage Metrics

+Upon review of the coverage metrics reported from the coverage tool, it is obvious that our new test cases and the modified test cases sufficiently covered the methods.
+In total, the branch coverage for the entire DataUtilities class was 93.8% and for Range
+91.7%.
+This indicates that nearly every branch in all of the methods in these classes were covered by our test suite.
+Next, the total line coverage for the entire DataUtilities class is 100%, and for Range 98.1%.
+This indicates that our test suite covers almost every single line of code for the contained methods in these classes, with perfect line coverage for the DataUtilities class.
+Finally, since the EclEmma tool does not supprt condition coverage (as indicated earlier in this report), our group substituted condition coverage for method coverage that is supported by EclEmma (again, indicated earlier in this report).
+The method coverage for both Range and DataUtilities is 100%, indicating perfect method coverage in out test suite.
+Overall, our assignment 3 test suite achieves very good overall coverage for both the DataUtilities and the Range classes under test.

 # 6 - Pros and Cons of Coverage Tools Used and Metrics Reported